ayahya70/CircuitPython/README.md

 ### Pictures
 ![wiringpicture](https://user-images.githubusercontent.com/54993981/68686792-2e39bf80-053a-11ea-9003-1802b85f8b44.PNG)

+[ I got my picture from my phone because I could not find a diagram for my servo]

 ### lessons
 During this task I learned how to use two wires to control a servo it is called captive touch one wire goes clockwise and the other wire goes counter clockwise.